Lectionary Bible Studies and Sermons

 The Forerunner.
 1:1-8

-[Seed logo] Introduction
+Introduction

 The passage

 v4-5.
 The people of Israel were waiting for the appearance of the prophet like unto Moses.
-He would usher in the "last days"; the turning point in history when salvation would extend to all humanity, the day of the coming of the kingdom of God.
+He would usher in the "last days"; the turning point in history when salvation would extend to all humanity - the day of the coming of the kingdom of God.
 John appears and calls the people out into the wilderness.
 He calls on them to abandon their bondage in Egypt (repent of their sins) and walk through the waters of the Red sea (baptism - outwardly expressing their repentance, their leaving Egypt) and come into the wilderness to meet with their God and receive the covenant promise of their renewed relationship (the forgiveness of sins).

 v6.
 The description given of John paints him as a man of the wilderness.
 The reference to the belt probably aligns him with another man of the wilderness, namely, Elijah, 2Ki.1:8.

 v7-8.
 Mark gives us a summary of John's message.
-He announces the coming of a greater one, so great in fact, that John is less than a slave to him.
+John announces the coming of a greater one, so great in fact, that John is less than a slave to him.
 Even a Hebrew slave is not required to untie his master's sandals.
 So, this coming one exposes our unworthiness.
 He is a coming judge.
 John may be referring to the coming of the messiah, but also possibly a visit from God himself to his people.
 When he arrives in the wilderness, this coming one will confront his people with the Spirit-empowered presence of God.
 The Spirit of God guided the people through the desert and sustained them and gave them rest.
 So again, as the people come out into the wilderness, they will meet with their God.

 A wilderness gospel